pittcsc/pittcswiki/src/guides/skills/getting-started-with-x/c++.md

 The additional complexity that C++ introduces over other modern languages is generally the reason why people new to programming are encouraged to learn something simpler first -- like Java or Python -- and then make their way to C++ once they've learned the programming fundamentals.

-## C++ Overview

-TODO: This is an optional section where you put important information that someone needs to start learning this SOMETHING.
-Common terms, search phrases, etc. that will allow this student to get off the ground and start Googling.
-Try not to reinvent existing resources here.
-If you catch yourself doing that, add those links to the `Recommended Resources` section below.

 ## Recommended Resources

 ### For Programmers